 If you are looking for ways to engage new faculty or build new skills, we can provide development opportunities on your campus.
 We offer two-hour or half-day workshops on community engagement skills and practices, including partnership, assessment, reflection, and more.
 Contact Emily Shields to discuss and schedule.

-Each year, we also offer two opportunities for member campuses to host a regional Engaged Faculty Institute.
+Each year, we also offer the opportunity for member campuses to host an Engaged Faculty Institute on campus.
 Using curriculum developed by California Campus Compact and Campus Compact of the Mountain West, we provide an in-depth institute on components and practices of quality and rigorous community engagement, as well as the opportunity to connect directly with community partners to co-create courses and/or research projects.

-If you are interested in hosting an institute on your campus in 2017-2018, please complete the form below.
+If you are interested in hosting an institute on your campus in Spring/Summer 2018 or Fall 2019, please complete the form below.

 Each year, we offer two network retreats that offer opportunities for making new connections and sharing ideas.
 Each retreat focuses on a different topic and allows for faculty and staff to connect and learn in a less structured environment.
 Check our events calendar for upcoming opportunities.